gar1t/lambdapad/samples/hello_markdown/hello.md

----
 msg: Hello Markdown!
----

-Markdown syntax is hard to remember.
-Can you?
+Markdown syntax is hard to remember --- can you?

 See the pretty colors: